Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Kansas State Stats and Trends

-- This season, the Wildcats have one ATS win in two games as a favorite of 6.5 points or more.

-- Kansas State has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Kansas State's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- This year, the Wildcats have turned the ball over 12 times, three more than the Mountaineers' takeaways (9).
+- The Wildcats have turned the ball over 12 times this season, three more turnovers than the Mountaineers have forced (9).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.